hs0210/enhancements/enhancements/baremetal/baremetal-config-raid-and-bios.md

 ### Goals

-Allow users to config RAID/BIOS in IPI process.
+- Allow users to config RAID/BIOS in `install-config.yaml`
+- terraform-provider-ironic can process the configuration of RAID and BIOS.

 ### Non-Goals